 - The University of Texas's Center for Criminology and Criminal Justice Research

 - The University of Texas Health Science Center at Houston (UTHealth) School of Public Health

 - University of Texas Steve Hicks School of Social Work

 - Texas Criminal Justice Coalition

 - The Justice Lab at Columbia University School of Social Work

 LSJA's model requires that its leadership team have lived experience and share similar characteristics of participants.
 LSJA is designing an advisory board comprised of a diverse group of organizations, research institutions and community providers to guide program design and decision-making during implementation.
 Members on the board include individuals with lived behavioral health and justice-system experience.

-Goals and Outcomes Lone Star Justice Alliance’s Young Adult Program will:
+Lone Star Justice Alliance’s Transformative Justice Program will:

 - Ensure that young people’s medical, mental health, educational, housing, and income needs are identified through multi-disciplinary teams;